vouch/vouch-proxy/README.md

   - if the \$STATE nonce from the url matches the session variable "state"
   - make a "third leg" request of google (server to server) to exchange the OAuth code for Bob's user info including email address bob@oursites.com
   - if the email address matches the domain oursites.com (it does)
-    - create a user in our database with key bob@oursites.com
     - issue bob a JWT in the form of a cookie named "oursitesSSO"
     - retrieve the session variable $requestedURL and 302 redirect bob back to $requestedURL